 What we’re trying to say is, pee before the test starts.

 Yes, the PANCE is an exhausting, rigorous test, but half the battle is knowing what to expect.
 The other half is studying hard.
+Physician assistant resources are hard to come by.
 Take a look at Picmonic for PAs to jump start the studying process.
 We’re so confident that we’ll get you ready for the PANCE that we guarantee it.
 Try it for free today!

 Download our mobile app and take Picmonic on the go!